miho/JCSG/README.md

 Java implementation of BSP based CSG (Constructive Solid Geometry).
 It is the only simple and free Java implementation I am aware of.
 This implementation uses the same CSG algorithm as [csg.js](https://github.com/evanw/csg.js) (see `CSG` and `Node` classes).
 Thanks to the author for creating the [csg.js](https://github.com/evanw/csg.js) library.

-In addition to [csg.js](https://github.com/evanw/csg.js) this library provides the following features:
+In addition to CSG this library provides the following features:

 - extrusion of concave, non-intersecting polygons.
 Uses [Poly2Tri](https://code.google.com/p/poly2tri/) for triangulation.
 - Transformations (Scale, Rotation, Translation and Mirror)